Who are these people?

 Years Active | 1992-Current |

-Most of Ramuro's work, like most of the NIFTY-Serve/Japanese MIDI community, did not make it over to Western websites and archives, and when they did they were mostly uncredited, likely due to the fact that the UNICODE software people use to open these files cannot render Japanese characters, resulting in Mojibake for names, credits, and meta text.
+Most of Ramuro's work, like most of the NIFTY-Serve/Japanese MIDI community, did not make it over to Western websites and archives, and when they did they were mostly uncredited.

 Years Active | 1998-2002 |

-This sheet music was lost for many years until it was recently recovered.
-Some sheets are still missing, and any local copies you may have of any Sailor Moon sheet music at all are extremely welcome.
+This sheet music was lost for many years until it was recently recovered by Suzanna Xoco Ozomatli Aguilar.
+Some sheets may still be missing, so any local copies you may have of any Sailor Moon sheet music at all are extremely welcome.

-Rini also transcribed highly accurate copies of this sheet music into MIDI form, and transcribed a number of other tracks from the series as well.
-These two were largely lost until recently.
-A few files were still missing, so I hope my collectioin of MIDIs can form the most comprehensive available.
+Rini transcribed much of this sheet music into MIDI, and created a number of other tracks from the series as well.
+A few MIDI files were/are still missing, so I hope my collection of MIDIs can form the most comprehensive available.
 I had to search a lot and I suspect some are still out there, so let's keep our fingers crossed that we can recover them all.

 Rini abruptly allowed their hosting to expire in about 2013 or so.
-I'm uncertain if they are still around at all, but it seems unlikely.
-For that reason alone, please endeavour to preserve their work, with credit if possible, so that we can celebrate the great things they did for the early international Sailor Moon community.
+I'm uncertain if they are still around at all, but I have reached out for comment.
+Please endeavour to preserve their work, with credit if possible, so we can celebrate their contributions to the early Sailor Moon community.

 Bomi Lee was the largest source of the DiC-exclusive soundtrack MIDIs.
 Most you will come across are credited to Bomi Lee and they did an excellent job on them.

-Their webpages were largely composed of iframes, meaning they aren't truly possible to view anymore and were not successfully archived.
+Their webpages were largely composed of iframes, meaning they aren't the easiest to navigate anymore.
 However, they did a lot for the community and contributed an immeasurable amount of work.
+You can still see their content and it's readily available to download from different archival sources.

 Bomi Lee commonly co-created MIDIs with other people as well.
 Please be sure to credit their MIDIs if you spread them around, but mostly, just please spread their work if possible!